Lowland - Terai

 Rambur 1842

-Elevation sea level to 400m
+Elevation of sea level to 400m

 Abdomen 27mm